You preside over the blessedness and the brokenness of the world.

 You are Sophia, the wisdom of God and space-maker for the birth of all things sacred.

-With blood and marrow, tears and sweat, ache and awe, you become the mother of God and teach us all to risk love for the sake of being real.
+With blood and marrow, tears and sweat, ache and awe, you become the mother of God.
+And you teach us all to risk love for the sake of being real.

 Each manifestation of your grace becomes an occasion to imagine ourselves making space within our bodies and lives for the conception and growth of something sacred.